 The best value tent for wild camping is pretty unanimous in the hiking community as far as I’ve experienced.
-I’ve been through a dozen shelters in the last 4 years of walking in the mountains and whether you own this specific tent or not, most would agree, this is the best pitch for your money.
+I’ve been through a dozen shelters in the last four years of walking in the mountains, and whether you own this specific tent or not, most would agree, this is the best pitch for your money.

 There are many ‘one person’ tents on the market.
-Some tents weighs under a kilogram but don’t allow you to sit up, some have a good size porch but weigh too much, some are just an odd shape and some seem to have everything you want but then cost £555!
+Some tents weigh under a kilogram but don’t allow you to sit up, some have a good size porch but weigh too much, some are just an odd shape, and some seem to have everything you want but then cost £555!

 So, let’s first look at what you want in a tent that you will use for wild camping.

-Let’s say you’ve camped on a site with the family, you may be used to a large 4-6 man tent.
-Maybe it blew down in wind passing down the Glenridding Valley or leaked in heavy rain, you bought that spray for £20 from the camp shop and it never worked!
-You bought a carpet for it and sitting there at 6am while everyone was asleep you relished in having a couple of ‘pockets’ for your car keys and a hook for the light.
-Nice to have brought that fan heater to ‘hook up’ in the evening wasn’t it?
+Let’s say you’ve camped on a site with the family; you may be used to a massive 4-6 man tent.
+Maybe it blew down in the wind passing down the Glenridding Valley or leaked in heavy rain, you bought that spray for £20 from the camp shop, and it never worked!
+You bought a carpet for it and sitting there at 6 am while everyone was asleep you relished in having a couple of ‘pockets’ for your car keys and a hook for the light.
+Excellent to have brought that fan heater to ‘hook up’ in the evening wasn’t it?

 Well, those Ford Sierra days are gone, now it’s time to get yourself a sports car.

-Don’t compare a wild camping tent to what you used on that National Trust camp site!
-These tents work properly, for a long time, if you know what to buy.
+Don’t compare a wild camping tent to what you used on that National Trust campsite!
+These tents work correctly, for a long time, if you know what to buy.

-Tents under £150 are not made of elvish material so forget that one and the poles are definitely alloy, cheaper and they might even be fiberglass.
-Basically, for under a couple of hundred quid you are looking at the size of a standard loaf of bread, there’s no avoiding it.
+Tents under £150 are not made of elvish material so forget that one and the poles are definitely alloy, cheaper and they might even be fibreglass.
+For under a couple of hundred quid you are looking at the size of a standard loaf of bread, there’s no avoiding it.